-It is a privilege and an honour to serve as a Governor of Park View.
+It is a privilege and an honour to serve as a Trustee of Park View.
 The school has a long, highly successful and distinguished record since establishment on its town centre site in 1911, serving all of Chester-le-Street and neighbouring communities.
 Since then, it has expanded on to its North Lodge site where all students in Years 7 & 8 are educated – an arrangement universally endorsed by both children and parents as a more ‘gentle introduction’ to the overall secondary school experience.
-More recently, the school has taken the opportunity of close proximity to the International Cricket Ground to successfully launch an elite Sports Academy for 16-19 year olds.
+More recently, the school has taken the opportunity of close proximity to the International Cricket Ground to successfully launch an Academy of Sport for 16-19 year olds.
 The school is now among the largest in Northern England.
 Additionally, Governors opted to move to single Academy status in 2011.

-Governors enjoy and encourage meeting with parents to obtain their views on the school and will always try to ensure their voice is heard through appropriate feedback.
+Trustees enjoy and encourage meeting with parents to obtain their views on the school and will always try to ensure their voice is heard through appropriate feedback.

-Governors come from a variety of backgrounds, some elected by fellow parents, others invited to join on account of the experiences they bring to enhance the overall expertise of the body.
+Trustees come from a variety of backgrounds, some elected by fellow parents, others invited to join on account of the experiences they bring to enhance the overall expertise of the body.
 They meet regularly at school both in formal meetings as well as discussions with the Headteacher and senior staff, in order both to challenge and support their work in determining, prioritising, planning and resolving both day to day and longer term challenges.